tobychui/arozos/README.md

 Desktop Module (Desktop) - GPLv3 License

-All core scripts and binary files under root (./) and System Scrupt Folder (SystemAOB/*) - tobychui feat.
+All core scripts and binary files under root (./) and System Script Folder (SystemAOB/*) - tobychui feat.
 ArOZ Online Project, All Right Reserved.

 All other files or modules that is not covered by the license above - See the module's license for more information.